 Generate Your Alabama Small Claims Forms

-Answer a few plain-English questions and SmallClaimsHelper drafts your completed claim and a judge script for Alabama — ready to review and file for $19.
+Answer some plain-English prompts and SmallClaimsHelper builds your completed claim and courtroom judge script for Alabama, ready to review and file for $19.

 Start My Claim — $19

-This page is general information, not legal advice.
-Alabama small claims forms, fees, and limits change over time and can vary by county — always use the current official forms and verify requirements with your court before you file.
+General information only, not legal advice.
+Because Alabama small claims forms, fees, and limits change over time and vary by county, use the current official forms and confirm requirements with your court before filing.